PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:19:26
+Last updated: 2024-04-02 18:19:59
-Random Quote: Wherever you go, go with all your heart. - Confucius
+Random Quote: Before you can inspire with emotion, you must be swamped with it yourself.
+Before you can move their tears, your own must flow.
+To convince them, you must yourself believe. - Winston Churchill